Zelensky expects Russian offensive in northeast Ukraine to intensify

 Zelensky said Russian troops managed to advance between five to 10 kilometres (3-6 miles) along the northeastern border before being stopped by Ukrainian forces, but added that the region could be the "first wave" in a wider offensive.

-Zelensky said the situation in Kharkiv region has been "controlled" but "not stabilised".
+Zelensky said the situation in the Kharkiv region has been "controlled" but "not stabilised".

 He doubled down on pleas to allies to send more air defence and fighter jets to combat Russia's air superiority as the war grinds through its third year.